DNJha/dnjha.github.io/_teaching/teaching2.md

-Computer Networks (2012-13)
+-Computer Networks (2012-13)
-- Guest Lecturer and Marker.
+Guest Lecturer and Marker.
 ======

-Computer Architecture: Principles and Design (2012-13)
-- Guest Lecturer and Marker.
+- Computer Architecture: Principles and Design (2012-13) Guest Lecturer and Marker.
 ======